Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

-Based on the above discussion, we further evaluate the performance for inference with different fixed diffusion times $t$.
+\textbf{Inference with Fixed Diffusion Time.} Based on the above discussion, we further evaluate the performance for inference with different fixed diffusion times $t$.
 The results are summarized in Fig. \ref{fig6} (b).
 Note that $t=0$ is equivalent to inference without the diffusion encoder, i.e., $f_\theta$, which is the same as the weak baseline defined above.
 With the change of fixed diffusion time, there are two common properties among these curves: (i) the performance decreases along with the forward diffusion process, and (ii) at each fixed level of the forward process, inference with the same fixed diffusion time $t$ can achieve the current best precision, which is in accordance with the intuition.
 We can deduce that the higher $t$ is fixed in the inference procedure, the flatter the corresponding performance curve will be.
-Although the optimal performance degrades, this attribute indicates that we can execute inference with a specific value for diffusion time $t$ as input to improve the anti-interference ability of networks.
+Although the optimal performance degrades, this phenomenon reveals a desirable property: inference with a fixed diffusion time $t$ can enhance the network's robustness against input perturbations, thereby improving its anti-interference capability.